 While CTC does not currently provide on-campus housing, there are many options available in the Vancouver area for student accommodation.
 As an institution owned and operated by the students may request accommodation services through the Accommodation Department.
 For more information, please contact your CTC International Admissions Coordinator.

-There are many other housing options for students in the Lower Mainland other than homestay, including shared accommodation or short term residence.
+There are many housing options for students in the Lower Mainland, including shared accommodation or short-term residence.
 The following are some of the sites that we recommend for out-of-town students looking for a place to live during their studies.
 (Note: we are providing the websites below as a resource for our students, but do not endorse these sites or their rental listings).